brianthomas-washburn/GSFC2DCoupledAtmo_Supernova/README.md

 This version is further modified by Brian Thomas and Alexander Yelland, primarily for the purpose of studying effect of nearby supernovae.

+DISCLAIMER: This version of the model is NOT endorsed or supported by the orginal NASA GSFC development team.
+All modifications, and any errors therein, are solely the responsibility of the authors noted here.

 This README file written by Brian Thomas and Alexander Yelland, December 2020.
 Revised for github repository, February 2023.